-One of the most bizarre emerging artists on the international art scene, Yuichi Ikehata, of Chinese origin, creates a series of photographs through which he represents the reality and unreality of the material.
+One of the most bizarre emerging artists on the international art scene, Yuichi Ikehata, creates a series of photographs through which he represents the reality and unreality of the material.
 This expressive form allows him to penetrate into what is the human condition.
 The individual, as a social being, becomes one of the privileged themes in his research that expresses the anguish and anxiety of the posthuman world.
 Ikehata reminds us that we are an uncertain existence, a fragile reality subject to movement and the passage of time.
 In this constant agitation, the artist manages to recover at the same time “a way of being real and unreal”.
 The lens focuses on intertwined sculptures of cables and wires and thus reproduces a perfect combination of the properties of matter and digital art.

 In this sense, “Fragments of long-term memory” collects fragments of deteriorated and deficient reality, merges them and gives them shape.
 However, the result is nothing more than a hybrid, a fractured and fragmented being that makes the line between reality and fiction really difficult and fleeting.
 On the other hand, it is Yuichi Ikehata himself who warns that it is not necessary to separate them.
 Indeed, the moment we divide them, we lose the true essence of both.
 And then, he underlines, “staying on the border is an adventure.
 I find it simply funny.”
 Observing his photographic works one cannot fail to be invaded by disturbing feelings, an asphyxiation that paralyzes us.
 This expressive intensity is amplified precisely by the reconstruction of the three-dimensional subject through digital manipulation, thus developing a series of 2D photographs: sculptures to be photographed and then adding missing parts of the body such as the skin and eyes.